 9.1 The Japanese representative stated in context of previous discussions that NAFO should provide non-Contracting Parties with precise information and invite them to the annual meeting to give them a choice of either withdrawing from the Regulatory Area or joining NAFO.
-The EEC supported this idea in principal.
+The EEC supported this idea in principle.
 Canada reminded that STACFAC does not have the authority or duty to invite non-Contracting Parties.
 The Japanese representative stated that, in accordance with the terms of reference for STACFAC, Contracting Parties are asked to examine and assess all options, and in this context STACFAC should consider other matters than trade restriction.

-The representative of Denmark (on behalf of the Faroes and Greenland) supported the idea to include in the recommendation which will be elaborated at the annual meeting in September.
+The representative of Denmark (in respect of the Faroe Islands and Greenland) supported the idea to include in the recommendation which will be elaborated at the annual meeting in September.

-- 9.2 The Executive Secretary reminded the Committee that in his communications to all non-Contracting Parties there is information that those Parties may attend the NAFO meetings, and definitely, non-Contracting Parties are well aware of such possibilities. - 9.3 The delegations resolved that the next STACFAC meeting will be held on 9-13 September during the annual meeting.
+9.2 The Executive Secretary reminded STACFAC that in his communications to all non-Contracting Parties there is information that those Parties may attend the NAFO meetings, and definitely, non-Contracting Parties are well aware of such possibilities.
+9.3 The delegations resolved that the next STACFAC meeting will be held on 9-13 September 1991 during the annual meeting.
 The agenda should be similar to that of the second meeting except for items 7 and 4 which were resolved.

-The Chairman, Mr. C. Southgate (EEC) adjourned the meeting at 1810 on June 4, 1991.
+The Chairman adjourned the meeting at 1810 hours on 4 June 1991.